 How-to: In 4 steps to the perfect Amazon action plan!

-This tool is well known in quality management, but it can still be quite a hurdle for Amazon sellers.
+This tool is well-known in quality management, but it can still be quite a hurdle for Amazon sellers.
 As usual, the e-commerce giant does not provide much in the way of information about the desired content and preferred format.
-It is no wonder that there are now several providers on the internet offering their assistance in creating the plan.
+It is no surprise that there are now several providers on the internet offering their assistance in creating the plan.
 After all, in extreme cases, entire livelihoods depend on success or failure.

 What is an action plan at Amazon?

-As a provider of an online trading platform, Amazon is committed to establishing and maintaining a certain standard on its marketplace.
-To this end, there is a whole range of guidelines, agreements, and manuals that every seller must accept before starting their sales.
+As a provider of an online trading platform, Amazon strives to establish and maintain a certain standard on its marketplace.
+To this end, there are a number of policies, agreements, and guidelines that every seller must accept before starting their sales.
 If these rules are violated, the e-commerce giant reserves the right to enforce them – for example, by blocking an affected product or even entire seller accounts.

 In this context, a detailed action plan helps Amazon decide on the reactivation of the account or the lifting of other sanctions.
 Therefore, such a plan should address, for example,

 The catch: Once the Amazon account has been suspended, the internal communication channels are no longer available.
 This means that sellers can no longer communicate with Amazon through Seller Central.
-This naturally complicates the action plan.
-It can take a while for an employee to respond.
-For this reason, everything necessary should be transmitted as concisely as possible.
-After all, the employee on the other end of the digital line reads several such emails per day.
+This certainly complicates the action plan.
+It can take a while for a representative to respond.
+For this reason, all necessary information should be submitted as concisely as possible.
+After all, the representative on the other end of the digital line reads several such emails per day.

 Creating an action plan for Amazon: Here’s how!

 In principle, the e-commerce giant wants to hear no excuses.
-Problems arise, but they can often be solved through an internal adjustment of the relevant processes.
-Sellers should focus on this instead of trying to downplay the matter, name a culprit, or justify themselves.
+Problems arise, but they can often be resolved through an internal adjustment of the relevant processes.
+Sellers should focus on this instead of trying to downplay the issue, name a culprit, or justify themselves.
 Amazon expects a clear and precise formulation in the action plan.
-Objectivity is the magic word.
-Lengthy introductions to the seller’s company, the affected product, or emotional expressions have no place in an action plan.
+Objectivity is the key word.
+Lengthy introductions to the seller’s business, the affected product, or emotional expressions have no place in an action plan.

-However, the company leaves the specific design to its sellers.
+However, the company leaves the specific design up to its sellers.
 On one hand, this is problematic because it has created a real mystery around the Amazon action plan, and many sellers find it difficult to create one.
-On the other hand, this takes into account the fact that each action plan must be individually written by the Amazon seller.
+On the other hand, it acknowledges the fact that each action plan must be individually written by the Amazon seller.
 There is no standard solution!

-Nevertheless, sellers can orient themselves to the methods of quality management: the 4-Dimensions (4D) and the 8-Dimensions Report (8D).
+Nevertheless, sellers can orient themselves to the methods of quality management: the 4-Dimensional (4D) and the 8-Dimensional Report (8D).
 Both reports provide a clear structure.

 The 4D Report

-The 4-Dimensions Report is suitable as an Amazon action plan for most cases, especially for smaller, less serious violations, such as lifting the suspension of a single product.
-Therefore, we will discuss it in more detail here.
+The 4-Dimensional Report is suitable as an Amazon action plan for most cases, especially for smaller, less serious violations, such as lifting the suspension of a single product.
+That is why we will discuss it in more detail here.
 It is divided into four different dimensions:

 D1: The problem description

 The first dimension is primarily descriptive in nature.
 It is about briefly but precisely describing which problem was responsible for the sanction.
-Solutions are not yet desired here.
+Solutions are not yet desired at this stage.

 D2: The cause analysis

 In this dimension, sellers delve deeper into the matter and examine why a problem occurred in the first place.
 It is also about analyzing one’s own mistakes.
 However, it is not productive to look for faults in others.
-Even if this were true, the Amazon action plan should avoid assigning blame as much as possible.
+Even if this were true, there should be no blame assigned in the Amazon action plan.

 Additionally, it is important to explain the measures that have been taken to resolve the problem.
-This is not about declarations of intent or promises, but about actions.
-If the suspension was issued due to a high rate of late deliveries, it should not be stated that there is an intention to change the delivery service – this change should have already been implemented.
+This is not about statements of intent or promises, but about actions.
+If the suspension was issued due to a high rate of late deliveries, for example, the intention to change the delivery service should not be stated – that change should have already been implemented.

 D3: The corrective actions

 The third dimension builds on the second dimension.
 Here, the measures just discussed should be explained in detail.
-What changes were established in which processes and why do these changes lead to the resolution of the problem?
+What changes have been established in which processes and why do these changes lead to the resolution of the problem?
 Were some processes newly introduced, such as as a control instance, were there employee training sessions, or was there an organizational restructuring?
-All of these things should be included in D3 to ensure that the Amazon action plan is not rejected.
+All of these aspects should be included in D3 to ensure that the Amazon action plan is not rejected.

-What was important in the previous dimensions is particularly true in D4: Amazon does not want to read in the action plan that the measures solve the problem, but rather how the measures achieve this.
+What was important in the previous dimensions is particularly relevant in D4: Amazon does not want to read in the action plan that the measures will solve the problem, but how the measures will achieve this.

-What evidence needs to be provided in this context is very individual and depends on the problem and the solution approach.
-For example, if the supplier was changed, copies of the acceptance contracts could serve as evidence.
-In other cases, photos, inventory reports, or customer reviews can also be used to demonstrate that such problems have not occurred again since the process optimization.
+What evidence needs to be provided in this context is very individual and depends on the specific problem and the approach to the solution.
+For example, if the supplier has been changed, copies of the acceptance contracts could serve as evidence.
+In other cases, photos, inventory reports, or customer reviews can also be used to demonstrate that such problems have not recurred since the process optimization.
 In any case, it is a good idea to support claims with data and facts.

 The 8D Report

-Compared to the 4D Report, the 8D Report is more detailed and describes not only the problem and the solution approach but also the problem-solving process.
+Compared to the 4D Report, the 8D Report is more detailed and describes not only the problem and the approach to the solution but also the problem-solving process.
 Therefore, the 8D Report is suitable as an Amazon action plan, for example, for serious violations where not only individual products but entire seller accounts have been suspended.

 The different dimensions are defined as follows: